What is mortgage insurance?

 VA funding fee

-VA loans also have no down payment requirement, but are available exclusively to servicemembers, veterans and surviving spouses.
-While there is no mortgage insurance required for these loans, there is a funding fee that ranges from 1.4 percent to 3.6 percent of the loan, depending on whether you’re making a down payment (and the size of it, if so) and if this is your first time obtaining a VA loan.
-This funding fee doesn’t have to be paid in some circumstances.
+VA loans also have no down payment requirement, but are available exclusively to service members, veterans and surviving spouses.
+While there is no mortgage insurance required for these loans, there is a funding fee that ranges from 1.25 percent to 3.3 percent of the loan, depending on whether you’re making a down payment (and the size of it, if so) and if this is your first time obtaining a VA loan.
+This funding fee doesn’t have to be paid, in some circumstances.

 Benefits of mortgage insurance

 While mortgage insurance primarily benefits the lender, it does serve a purpose for the borrower because it allows you to get a mortgage with limited down payment savings.
-Putting down 20 percent can be challenging, especially with home values on the rise, so by paying for mortgage insurance, you can still get a loan without needing a large down payment.
+Putting down 20 percent can be challenging, especially with home values on the rise.
+By paying for mortgage insurance, you can still get a loan without needing a large down payment (assuming you qualify based on other eligibility parameters).

-However, there are downsides to mortgage insurance, as well, mainly that it’s an extra expense you wouldn’t otherwise have to pay, and that it can be difficult to get out of if you have an FHA loan.
+The downside of mortgage insurance: It’s an extra expense you wouldn’t otherwise have to pay, and that it can be difficult to get out of if you have an FHA loan.